Histoplasma duboisii

 Histoplasma duboisii is a saprotrophic fungus responsible for the invasive infection known as African histoplasmosis.
 This species is a close relative of Histoplasma capsulatum, the agent of classical histoplasmosis, and the two occur in similar habitats.
 Histoplasma duboisii is restricted to continental Africa and Madagascar, although scattered reports have arisen from other places usually in individuals with an African travel history.
-Like, H. capsulatum, H. duboisii is dimorphic – growing as a filamentous fungus at ambient temperature and a yeast at body temperature.
+Like, H. capsulatum, H. duboisii is thermally dimorphic – growing as a filamentous fungus at ambient temperature (25 °C) and a yeast at body temperature (37 °C).
 It differs morphologically from H. capsulatum by the typical production of a large-celled yeast form.
 Both agents cause similar forms of disease, although H. duboisii predominantly causes cutaneous and subcutaneous disease in humans and non-human primates.
 The agent responds to many antifungal drug therapies used to treat serious fungal diseases.

 History

 Histoplasmosis was first reported from the African continent in 1942.
 These early reports implicated strains that produced larger yeast cell forms than H. capsulatum, and the Irish mycologist James Thompson Duncan suggested they might represent a distinct taxon.
 The fungus was described as a new species by Raymond Vanbreuseghem in 1952 based on isolates provided to him by Professor Albert Dubois, director of the Prince Léopold Institute for Tropical Medicine in Antwerp, Belgium, and the species was named in honour of Dubois.
 Five years after its description, Professor Edouard Drouhet of the Pasteur Institute in Paris reduced the taxon to synonymy with H. capsulatum, designating it as a variant.
 However, since the 1960s the fungus has been generally accepted as a separate species from H. capsulatum.